AI therapist: Representation and inclusivity

 Bias in algorithms comes from the training data that the AI models learn from.
 These datasets are usually collected by humans, all of whom have cognitive biases from their own experiences.
 When diverse teams are not part of the data collection process, there is often inaccurate sampling of the population, meaning that certain groups are underrepresented, inaccurately represented.
 That is why it is recommended that when building models, to include culturally and racially diverse engineers, scientists, and stakeholders to help mitigate these problems.
 Training data has been found to be skewed towards Western culture and usually the data is in Latin script languages, most commonly English, because of the large amount of data readily available.

+A systematic review done in January 2025 reviewed 10 studies on various chatbots which follow CBT frameworks.
+These 10 studies showed that users did find the chatbots useful, and pointed out that these platforms do close accessibility gaps, however the review considers the gaps in current research.
+One of the points is that there is a lack of diversity in participants as well as the range of symptoms.
+This makes it difficult to generalize what the long-term possibilities of these chatbots are.

 A June 2025 study found that a biased response, less effective treatments, was 41% more likely when the racial information of a patient was included in the report that was given to the model.
 This study also found that Gemini showed that only when the patient was stated as African American in the report, the model focused its treatment response more on reducing alcohol consumption as a response to anxiety.
 It was also noticed in this study that only if the race was included in the report given to the model, a person with an eating disorder had substance use indicated as a problem by ChatGPT.